 No two people have the same experience of addiction: each of us comes with our own story.
 But the reality is, human beings can only hurt in so many ways.
-Most of us have a core theme – a wound – that underlies all of our struggles with substance abuse.
+Most of us have a core theme – an abandonment, abuse, separation or betrayal wound – that underlies all of our struggles with substance abuse.
 And these are part of the normal human condition.

 You may have tried support groups or rehab programs to get sober before, or even just started to research addiction recovery.
 And if that’s the case, you’ve probably come across a lot of information that makes sustainable sobriety sound nearly impossible.

 We’ve seen otherwise in our 15+ years of experience treating addiction.
 And we’re here to tell you that not only can you get rid of an alcohol or drug addiction, but you can live a life so fulfilling that you no longer identify with it at all.
 But it requires you to open yourself to the idea of real change.

 When we hear countless times that addiction is a lifelong, incurable disease, we begin to think it’s true.

 If you’ve been a part of any kind of recovery community before, you’ve probably heard over and over that addiction is a disease.
 And as such, you’re going to be stuck with it for the rest of your life.
 As a result, you might come to identify strongly with your diagnosis and the coping strategies you use to deal with it.

 This may be the dominant view in mainstream addiction treatment, but it is in fact based on old science.
 And new research not only shows that we can recover from addiction, but that our efforts to do so increase our resilience.